 A way to reimagine the purpose of lean.

-A core driver of the differences, between these two professions is how physicians are trained and learn as compared to engineers.
+A core driver of the differences, between medicine and engineering is how physicians are trained and learn as compared to engineers.

 For physicians this helps to minimize bias, increase confidence, and create satisfying work thereby improving retention.